magalhas/jasmine-html-runner/README.md

 [httpd-mock](https://github.com/magalhas/httpd-mock) limitation for the time being.

+### As a Grunt task
+To run as a grunt task there's [grunt-jasmine-html-runner](https://github.com/magalhas/grunt-jasmine-html-runner) to do the job for you.

 ## TODO
 * Create the jUnit XML by crawling the DOM using phantom instead of relying on a reporter.